andreastclair/andreastclair.github.io/_posts/2015-07-15-i-wanna-love-you.md

 P.S.
 Here's what I got from you tonight.
 I'm only partially satisfied, but I'm not opposed to second chances.
 Until next time, jQuery.

+This is for the Goodreads site redesign.
+When you click on a book in your shelf, the modal will pop up with a description of the book.
+Click "close" and it flips back to the cover.
+Voila!

 <p data-height="268" data-theme-id="0" data-slug-hash="GJGeBz" data-default-tab="result" data-user="andreastclair" class='codepen'>See the Pen <a href='http://codepen.io/andreastclair/pen/GJGeBz/'>GJGeBz</a> by Andrea St. Clair (<a href='http://codepen.io/andreastclair'>@andreastclair</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

+These are tabs for the profile page of the Goodreads redesign.
+A user can switch between tabs to show the different sections of their page.

 <p data-height="268" data-theme-id="0" data-slug-hash="JdZVLx" data-default-tab="result" data-user="andreastclair" class='codepen'>See the Pen <a href='http://codepen.io/andreastclair/pen/JdZVLx/'>JdZVLx</a> by Andrea St. Clair (<a href='http://codepen.io/andreastclair'>@andreastclair</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

+The stars...oh my.
+This is for the rating system on Goodreads so that users can rate the books that they've read.
+I managed to get one done, I will hopefully figure out how to get all the way to 5 stars on my second date with jQuery.

 <p data-height="268" data-theme-id="0" data-slug-hash="vOrPEd" data-default-tab="result" data-user="andreastclair" class='codepen'>See the Pen <a href='http://codepen.io/andreastclair/pen/vOrPEd/'>vOrPEd</a> by Andrea St. Clair (<a href='http://codepen.io/andreastclair'>@andreastclair</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>